cloudbees-days/cloudbees-field-workshops/labs/cloudbees-cdro/content/_index.md

 # CloudBees CD/RO Workshop

-The step-by-step labs are provided to introduce you to the key features and applications of CloudBees CD/RO.
-The instructions are self-contained and can be performed with no further background so that you can be successful right away.
+This workshop will familiarize you with CloudBees Software Delivery Automation and CloudBees CD/RO.
+Complete the hands-on labs to explore the features and technical advantages of the software.